trys/trysv4/content/blog/space-aware-components.md

 > What if, rather than alter the individual 'sizes' of the items in the scale, we could render the **whole** scale as if it were at a totally different viewport?

 I think it makes some sense.
 We've already designed and built our components to work on small screens, so why not render them in *that* context when used in a sidebar?

-But how?
+Furthermore, while we (currently) can't know how big _every_ component is on the screen (without JS), we do tend to know how big a sidebar is at any one time, either as a percentage of the viewport, or as a fixed size.

 ## Transposing the modular scale